hashicorp/terraform-provider-azurerm/website/docs/d/key_vault_managed_hardware_security_module.html.markdown

 The following arguments are supported:

-* `name` - Specifies the name of the Key Vault Managed Hardware Security Module.
+* `name` - The name of the Key Vault Managed Hardware Security Module.

 * `resource_group_name` - The name of the Resource Group in which the Key Vault Managed Hardware Security Module exists.